 In this regard, the initial diagnosis of the disease is difficult: as a rule, damage is detected in the later stages, when the plant has already suffered serious damage.

-The damage is caused by the fact that the nematode penetrates the tuber and feeds on the contents of plant cells, resulting in dry or wet rot of the tuber.
-With severe infection, lead-gray spots appear on the tuber surface, which gradually darken and acquire a dark brown color, with a characteristic metallic luster.
-The affected areas, due to the enzymatic decomposition of the tuber cells, dry out and crack.
-When bacteria or fungi enter, the tubers rot.
-Up to 80% of affected tubers can be detected, the rest may contain a latent infection that is invisible during the partitioning, which is very dangerous: during storage, the disease will progress, and this will lead to a significant loss of tubers of their marketability.
-Often, nematode-affected tubers stored for storage are actively overridden by bacterial and fungal pathogens, which subsequently leads to a complete loss of yield.
+Harmfulness is caused by the fact that the nematode penetrates the tuber and feeds on the contents of the plant cells, as a result of which dry or wet rot of the tuber appears.
+With severe infection, lead-gray spots appear on the surface of the tuber, which gradually darken and acquire a dark brown color, with a characteristic metallic sheen.
+The affected areas, due to the enzymatic decomposition of tuber cells, shrink and crack.
+When bacteria or fungi penetrate, the tubers rot.
+Up to 80% of the affected tubers can be identified, the rest may contain a latent infection invisible during the bulkhead, which is very dangerous: during the storage period, the disease will progress, and this will lead to a significant loss of the tubers of their commercial qualities.
+Often, tubers affected by a nematode, laid for storage, are actively re-infected with bacterial and fungal pathogens, which subsequently leads to a complete loss of yield.

-Potato is not the only culture affected by the nematode: sugar beets, table beets, carrots and onions are also very sensitive.
-In the above cultures, nematode lesions are manifested in the form of root crops deformity, warty and root sprawl, gall formation, culture growth lag, as well as discoloration of the aerial part of the plant.
+Potatoes are not the only crop affected by the nematode: sugar beets, beets, carrots and onions are also highly sensitive.
+In the above cultures, nematode lesions are manifested in the form of deformation of root crops, wartiness and overgrowth of roots, the formation of galls, a lag in crop growth, as well as a change in the color of the aboveground part of the plant.